 “Director Ian Hastings certainly knows his actors when it comes to casting.
 No fault can be found with the characterisation of Toby Hadoke as Marc Priminger and Freddie Miles.” – Morning Star

-“The show is stolen from under them by Toby Hadoke in a variety of inspired comic guises.
-Give this man a lead role, pronto” – City Life*
+“The show is stolen by Toby Hadoke in a variety of inspired comic guises.
+Give this man a lead role, pronto” – City Life

 “Toby Hadoke gets plenty of laughs in a multitude of scene stealing roles” – Whatsonstage